After three weeks of making the Mustardy Cole Slaw, I decided to mix it up.

-True Foods Kitchen here in Denver.
+I was introduced to this delicious kale salad at True Foods Kitchen here in Denver.
 Dr. Weil’s concept restaurant which focuses on whole foods, this kale salad is served as a side dish, and was a HUGE hit with my friend Bev.
 When I found the recipe online, I knew I had to make it.

 When I reviewed the original recipe though, it was heavy on the olive oil, cheese, and bread crumbs.
 I made it once as recommended, but this week, I used half of the oil, cheese, and bread crumbs.
 I didn’t miss it at all!
 The result was a much lighter, lower-calorie alternative.
 Overall, you’re going to love this hearty, lemony salad… try it!

 5 cups kale, loosely packed, sliced leaves kale, midribs removed (about 1 bunch)

 2 tsp. garlic, minced

 1/4 cup grated reduced fat Parmesan + 2 Tbsp.